 In some parts of the South, Coca-Cola or Coke is used generically to refer to any soda.
-If a trademarked food name becomes used generically because of widespread popular use, it is possible for a company to lose their trademark protection.
+If a trademarked food name becomes used generically because of widespread popular use, it is possible for a company to lose its trademark protection.
 This process of a trademark becoming generally recognized to represent a particular type of product, rather than the specific company’s product that the trademark emanated from has been called genericide.

 Some notable examples are the terms shredded wheat and thermos.

 Shredded Wheat Trademark

 Shredded wheat may seem like a term that was generic from the beginning.
 However, when The National Biscuit Company, now Nabisco, trademarked the term to describe its pillow-shaped biscuits of “shredded wheat” it had no competition.
 There was no other product like it at the time since the process of manufacturing the cereal was covered by patents.

 Once the patents expired, Kellog’s started making its own version of wheat-biscuit cereal and began using shredded wheat to describe it.
 By the time National Biscuit Company filed suit against Kellog’s, the term was in such general use that the company was unable to prove that the public primarily associated the name with its product, rather than with any such product.
 Therefore, National Biscuit lost its trademark protection for shredded wheat.
 It is questionable whether the term would have been deemed to be generic if it had been questioned from the outset.

 The case of Thermos was a bit different.
 We know a thermos, today, as any insulted bottle used to keep beverages warm or cold.
 The term has also extended to other related insulated containers used to keep foods warm.